firebolt-db/godocs/docs/sql_reference/functions-reference/string/concat.md

 | :--------- | :----------------------------------- | :---------------------|
 | `<expression>[, ...n]` | The expressions to be concatenated. | Any type |

-The arguments to the `CONCAT` function can be of any data type, and will be converted to their text representation before concatenation. `NULL` arguments to the `CONCAT` function are treated as empty strings and ignored.
-If all arguments are `NULL`, the result will be an empty string.
+The parameters to the `CONCAT` function can be of any data type, and will be converted to their text representation before concatenation. `NULL` parameters to the `CONCAT` function are treated as empty strings and ignored.
+If all parameters are `NULL`, the result will be an empty string.

 ### `||` operator